View Pamela Agnew's Obituary on uticaod.com and share memories

 UTICA - Pamela A. (Herrington) Agnew, age 59, passed away on Thursday, April 25, 2019 at St. Elizabeth Medical Center with her family by her side.

-She was born January 28, 1960, the daughter of Robert and Philomena Howard Leaderach.
-Pam had resided in the Utica for most of her life, even when she moved elsewhere, she always returned home to Utica.
+She was born, January 28, 1960, the daughter of Robert and Philomena Howard Leaderach.
+Pam had resided in Utica for most of her life, even when she moved elsewhere, she always returned home to Utica.
 Pam enjoyed a number of hobbies, including crocheting and cooking.
 Pam considered her biggest achievement to be her family.
 She wanted to be a mother since she was a little girl.
-She had many children, biological and through circumstance and because of this she was known as Mom (Ma), Grandma and Great-Grandma to many.
+She had many children, biological and through circumstance and because of this, she was known as Mom (Ma), Grandma and Great-Grandma to many.
 She was willing to give anyone the benefit of the doubt and feed your stomach or your soul with a warm, genuine hug if you needed it.
-Her family would like to extend their gratitude, for their care and compassion, to the staff at St. Elizabeth Medical Center.
+Her family would like to extend their gratitude for their care and compassion to the staff at St. Elizabeth Medical Center.

 Arrangements by Prince-Boyd & Hyatt Home For Funerals, Inc., 210 W. Court St., Rome, NY.